giodueck/tictactoe/README.md

 2. Select number of games to be played in that configuration in a row
 3. See statistics about the game outcomes
 4. For AI vs AI matches an option disables board printing for faster games
-5. Select from 4 different AI playstyles: Novice, Intermediate, Experienced, and Expert
+5. Select from 4 different AI playstyles: Novice, Intermediate, Experienced, and Expert (for an idea of how each performs check the stats.txt file)

+# Execution
+Run the tictactoe.py script to play

+# Dependencies
+random and numpy modules are imported